mkiser/WTFJHT/press.md

 Don't believe the hype?
 How about some social proof.
 Here's what the smartest people on the Internet are saying about [What The Fuck Just Happened Today?](https://whatthefuckjusthappenedtoday.com):

+**I have been on the internet since 1994 and WTFJHT is the best damn political resource I’ve ever come across.
+Can’t wait to read it each day.** –[Another satisfied WTF Just Happened Today reader](https://talk.whatthefuckjusthappenedtoday.com/t/introduce-yourself/45/528).

 1/ **Meet the wildly popular blogger chronicling President Trump one day at a time**.
 The site is easy to read, easy to parse and easy to share.
 There are no ads, and WTF Happened Today makes it easy to see news in context with what happened yesterday and the day before that. ([Poynter](http://www.poynter.org/2017/meet-the-wildly-popular-blogger-chronicling-president-trump-one-day-at-a-time/448894/){:target="_blank"})

 2/ **A new entrant that displays perhaps the most accurate encapsulation of this peculiar moment** takes the form of an independent email blast: “What The Fuck Just Happened Today?”
 The aptly named roundup does the yeoman’s work. ([Columbia Journalism Review](http://www.cjr.org/criticism/donald-trump-news-cycle-slow-news-day.php){:target="_blank"})